bond-anton/BDQuaternions/README.md

 [![codecov](https://codecov.io/gh/bond-anton/BDQuaternions/branch/master/graph/badge.svg)](https://codecov.io/gh/bond-anton/BDQuaternions)

 **BDQuaternions** is a python package for manipulation with quaternions objects.
-It is tested to be compatible with python 2.7 and python 3.4.
-The only requirement is *numpy*.
+It is tested to be compatible with python 3.4.

 Available classes are
 * Quaternion
 * UnitQuaternion
 * Rotation
+* EulerAngles

 ## Installation